-If you’ve done your research and identified a lender that can offer you a better interest rate, then your next question is likely: variable or fixed interest?
+After doing your research and identifying a lender that offers you a better interest rate, then your next question is likely: variable or fixed interest?

 Many lenders offer the option for borrowers to choose either a fixed-rate interest (interest rate remains the same for the life of the line, unless it’s refinanced) or a variable-rate interest (interest rate fluctuates and can change up to once every X-number of days, based on market rates).

 Choosing which one is right for you is generally an exercise in risk analysis–do you mind risk or no?

 Variable rates can save you a bunch of money if interest rates are low and stay low.
 Or, rates end up dropping over the life of your loan to a rate that’s below fixed.